nathwill/chef-haproxy-ng/README.md

 This recipe also provides a useful example of using the provided helper, `Haproxy::Helpers#proxy`, to map a list of proxies to their corresponding resources in the resource collection.
-It also illustrates the recommended pattern of proxying service reloads through a validating execute resource.

 See wrapper cookbook example at 'test/fixtures/cookbooks/my-lb'.